chris-short/devopsish.com/content/sponsor/index.md

 ## What do I get with a DevOps'ish sponsorship

-* Ads are featured natively in e-mails and on devopsish.com
+* Ads are featured natively in newsletter e-mails and on devopsish.com
 * The native ad format guards against content blockers while maintaining the quality experience subscribers expect
 * Ads are placed in the section you want them in; puts ad in the best possible context
 * Brand recognition and engagement from readers across the globe